maxlath/wikibase-cli/docs/read_operations.md

 This means that after a while, your local version will miss new and updated properties: this can be solved by using the `--reset` or `--no-cache` options:

-Option: `-n, --no-cache`: ignore properties cache: fetch properties from the SPARQL endpoint, even if already cached
+Option: `--no-cache`: ignore properties cache: fetch properties from the SPARQL endpoint, even if already cached
 Option: `-r, --reset`: clear cached properties, in all languages

 ### wb sparql